splunk/public-o11y-docs/apm/apm-spans-traces/span-formats.rst

 Span formats compatible with the OpenTelemetry Collector
 ================================================================

-The Splunk Distribution of the OpenTelemetry Collector can collect spans in the following format:
+The Splunk Distribution of the OpenTelemetry Collector can collect spans in the following formats:

 - Jaeger: gRPC and Thrift
 - Zipkin v1, v2 JSON
-- Splunk APM Protocol (SAPM)
 - OpenTelemetry Protocol (OTLP)

+.. note:: Splunk APM Protocol (SAPM) components are deprecated.
+Use the OTLP format instead.

 The following examples show how to configure receivers in the collector configuration file.
 You can use multiple receivers according to your needs.